Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Breaking the Dimensional Barrier under Drift Uncertainty

-where $\|\cdot\|$ is the Euclidean norm on $\mathbb{R}^d$ and $u_0(\cdot)$ denotes the decision-time action prescribed by the method (deployable $\theta$-blind output).
-With the benchmark fixed and with $(m,\Sigma,P)$ constructed as in \eqref{eq:exp_m_apt}--\eqref{eq:exp_misaligned_P}, the remaining subsections compare baseline Stage~1 PG--DPO, post-hoc Stage~2 P--PGDPO projection, and interactive distillation under matched simulation budgets.
+where $\|\cdot\|$ is the Euclidean norm on $\mathbb{R}^d$ and $\pi_0^{\mathrm{meth}}(\cdot;T)$ denotes the method's \emph{deployable} decision-time action at time $0$ for the fixed horizon $T$ (a $\theta$-blind output rule).
+With the benchmark fixed and with $(m,\Sigma,P)$ constructed as in \eqref{eq:exp_m_apt}--\eqref{eq:exp_misaligned_P}, the remaining subsections compare (i) the Stage~1 (\textbf{DPO}) warm-up policy, (ii) the Stage~2 \textbf{Pontryagin projection} output (completing \textbf{PG--DPO}), and (iii) interactive distillation variants, under matched simulation budgets.